nadrojisk/PythonIDS/project2.md

 ![Interface Selection](img/ettercap/UnifiedSniffingInterfaceSelection.PNG)

 * Identify hosts
-  * Ettercap has a host discovery function where is sents arp requests for the range of ip on the subnet.
+  * Ettercap has a host discovery function where it sends arp requests for the range of ip on the subnet.
 With those we find 9 different hosts:

 ![Host Discovery](img/ettercap/HostDiscoveryDropdown.PNG)